 Rewards are great motivators!
 Keep in mind that rewards don’t always have to be toys, candy or money.
 A dinner of choice, a trip to the beach or a fun, messy science project can also be great prizes for completing their chores.

-Don’t forget to download your free printable chore charts.
+Don’t forget to download your free printable chore charts with chore recommendations for every age.

 Looking for more family organizational tools?